Skip links

 4. Partner: To build partnerships with business partners and formulate key performance indicators (KPIs) in accordance with the Company’s targets.

-Moreover, Thaioil Group also performed Sustainable Supply Chain Management by integrating ethical practices and social and environmental responsibility into its operation of supply chain.
-This implementation aims to reduce negative environmental impacts, encourage transparency and accountability in all stage of the supply chain, as well as foster strong cooperations and good relationships between supplier and stakeholders.
-Consequently, this implementation allows the Company to gain high-quality products and services, while simultaneously generating a positive effect on the society and the environment.
-In overall, this Thaioil Group’s Sustainable Supply Chain Management Process is executed through Supplier ESG Program, which consists of 5 main steps as follows.
+Moreover, Thaioil Group also performs Sustainable Supply Chain Management by integrating ethical practices and social and environmental responsibility into its operation of supply chain.
+This implementation aims to reduce negative environmental impacts, encourage transparency and accountability in all stages of the supply chain, as well as foster strong cooperations and good relationships between suppliers and stakeholders.
+Consequently, this implementation allows the Company to gain high-quality products and services, while simultaneously generating a positive effect on society and the environment.
+Overall, this Thaioil Group’s Sustainable Supply Chain Management Process is executed through Supplier ESG Program, which consists of 5 main steps as follows.

 1. Supplier Portfolio Management

-Sustainable Code of Conduct for Suppliers of Thaioil and Subsidiaries
+Sustainable Code of Conduct for Suppliers of Thaioil Group Revision 2023

 Performances